 Bring it to the boil, then reduce the heat and simmer for 25 minutes or until thick.
 You will need to stir regularly.

 Taste and adjust seasoning if desired.
 Remove the sprigs of thyme before serving.

 Enjoy your red wine mushroom sauce!

-If you don’t have fresh thyme sprigs, substitute for 1 tsp dried thyme.
+If you don’t have fresh thyme sprigs, substitute for 1 teaspoon dried thyme.

 Be sure to cook the mushrooms until all the moisture evaporates.
 They darker, well-cooked mushrooms will be more flavorful.